ad4rsh2701/RiRi/.notes/optimisation_choices/function pointers over std.function and lambdas.md

 ### *"Expected?
 Where are the metrics?"* you might ask

 `TODO:`
-Well, I wasn't able to benchmark the memory usage due to the limited number of commands and lack of its code/logic cleanup during the inital testing.
+Well, I wasn't able to benchmark the memory usage due to the limited number of commands and lack of its code/logic cleanup during the initial testing.
 So, as soon as the command parser is ready (which it almost is), I will add the metrics for memory usage as well.

+> ### NOTE
-**NOTE:** The profiling was done with all optimisation enabled (`-O3`, `-flto`, `-march=native` and `-fuse-ld=lld`) to simulate real world usage.
+> The profiling was done with all optimization enabled (`-O3`, `-flto`, `-march=native` and `-fuse-ld=lld`) to simulate real world usage.
 Additionally, these metrics are without the use of `std::string_view` as I didn't use it originally with the initial implementation.

 *Loosely inspired by how Redis dispatches commands via raw function pointers in C.*